timoh6/TCrypto/README.markdown

 Otherwise use McryptAes128Cbc.

 TCrypto derives encryption keys from variable data (timestamps, initializing vector, key seeds and user supplied extra entropy sources).
-This quarantees that a fresh and random key will be used for each encryption operation.
-The key setup compined with (truncated) SHA512 hashing ensures (currently known) related-key attacks does not apply against AES-256 (McryptAes256Cbc).
+This guarantees that a fresh and random key will be used for each encryption operation.
+The key setup combined with (truncated) SHA512 hashing ensures (currently known) related-key attacks does not apply against AES-256 (McryptAes256Cbc).

 If your system supports OpenSSL, use OpenSSL based encryption (OpenSslAes128Cbc